nirmala-h-fartyal/kitchenspurs/README.md

 - Run `composer install` and `php artisan key:generate` if you see errors
 - For queue jobs, ensure your queue driver is set up and run `php artisan queue:work`

----

-## License
-This project is for demonstration and educational purposes.